 Two Weeks Later

-Alex’s husband, Gabriel, elbowed him.
+Gabriel, Alex’s husband, elbowed him in the ribs.
 "Hey, be nice to our token Alpha.
-Do you know how much crap he has to take off of everyone in our office?
-Do you know much heavy shit we make him carry even though that’s kind of a waste of a Yale Law degree?
-His job would be your dream job, but even though he’s nice about it, I don’t think he shares your undying passion for being a beast of burden or getting things off of high shelves.
+Do you know how much crap he has to take off of everyone in the office?
+Do you know much heavy shit we make him carry even though it’s kind of a waste of a Yale Law degree?
+It would be your dream job, but even though he’s nice about it, I don’t think he shares your undying passion for being a beast of burden.
 Also, and I don’t know how many times I have to tell you this, I’m not his type.
 He likes the manly males.
 Caught him eyeing the UPS guy just the other day.”

-The big blonde looked over, saw Gabriel and Alex, waved, and started to walk towards them.
+The big blonde looked over, saw Gabriel and Alex, waved, and started walking towards them.

 “I’m married and mated, Alex, not dead.”